The Original Smash Burger Tacos

 • Flour tortillas are key.
 Corn tortillas will work, but not near as well.
 The meat sticks to the flour tortillas better when seared, and can fold easier after the fact.
 Plus the flavor of the flour tortillas matches the missing buns, really emulating the authentic smash burger flavors.
 Look for smaller flour tortillas, about the same size as a typical corn tortilla.

-• Any flat top, griddle, or skillet will work.
-This recipe shows the smashburger tacos being seared on a griddle, but this can easily be accomplished with any skillet.
+• Any flat top, griddle, or large skillet will work.
+This recipe shows the smashburger tacos being seared on a griddle, but this can easily be accomplished with any hot skillet.
 You just won’t be able to throw down 6 at a time, but at least you’ll have them.

 • Have everything ready to go when you start.
 This smash burger recipe is simple, but it moves quickly.
 Make sure you’re ready because the meat will sear very quickly.
 Meat, tortilla, smash, flip, and you’re done!